thiblahute/meson-website/Syntax.md

 ## Foreach statements

-To do an operation on all elements of an array, use the <tt>foreach</tt> command.
+To do an operation on all elements of an array, use the `foreach` command.
 As an example, here's how you would define two executables with corresponding tests.

     progs = [['prog1', ['prog1.c', 'foo.c']],
              ['prog2', ['prog2.c', 'bar.c']]]